W4RH4WK/cpp-init/opinions.md

   - Use containers when you have multiple elements
     - `std::array` and `std::vector` should be your default containers
     - Prefer `std::array` over native arrays

+## Constness

+In general, the fewer things are mutable, the better.
+Especially long-living variables should be marked `const` whenever possible.

+I prefer to omit the `const` for parameters and short-lived variables to ease readability.
+However, marking them `const` as well is technically better.

+`const` should not be used when returning values or for non-static member variables (prefer a getter here).

 ## On code duplication